xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 _From [Lexica](https://lexica.art/?q=cyberpunk+city)'s Aperture Model._

 These models generate detailed, complex, and creative outputs.
 And yet, when you boil things down they are just transforming the inputs over and over again until a desirable output.
-So it's not at all surprising that models like [Stable Diffusion XL](https://stability.ai/stablediffusion) have over 3 billion numbers (parameters) that transform your inputs in a sophisticated way.
+It's not at all surprising that models like [Stable Diffusion XL](https://stability.ai/stablediffusion) have over 3 billion parameters that transform your inputs in a sophisticated way.

 Size enables amazing capabilities, but also limits who can run them.
 Most people don't have fast GPUs with lots of memory.
-Instead, we must dive into the art of compressing neural network parameters while not totally ruining the awesomeness of the model.
-That isn't just a side point, that is THE point.
+Instead, we must dive into the art of compressing neural network parameters while not totally ruining the learned structures of the model.

-This article specifically uses the weight sharing scheme from [Deep Compression](https://arxiv.org/abs/1510.00149) to drastically reduce the size of my weights with little error (post-training).
-Read more!

 ## Sharing as Compression

+In this article I'll use the weight sharing scheme from [Deep Compression](https://arxiv.org/abs/1510.00149) to drastically reduce the size of my weights with little error (post-training).
+To give you an idea of why sharing a few floating point numbers would be helpful, here's the situation.

 Suppose you owned 20 dogs.
 An army of golden retrievers.
 And also suppose you are on the market for dog toys.